Warner Bros. Discovery Global Experiences: Warner Resorts

+Current operations

 Warner Bros.
 Movie World

 A joint effort between Warner Bros.
 Recreational Enterprises and Village Roadshow Theme Parks, a concept for a theme park began forming in 1989.
 Warner Bros.
 Movie World was envisioned by C. V. Wood and opened on June 3, 1991, in Gold Coast, Queensland, Australia.
 The park opened as a salute to the entertainment industry, allowing guests the opportunity to become part of the movie to re-enact scenes.
 The park also offered a learning opportunity to showcase the behind the scenes hard work that goes into making a blockbuster film.
 In 2006, TimeWarner sold their stock in the park to Village Roadshow Theme Parks relinquishing ownership of the park.

 Parque Warner Madrid

 Opening April 5, 2002, as Warner Bros.
-Movie World Madrid was a joint venture between Warner Bros.
+Movie World Madrid/Warner Bros.
+Park Madrid was a joint venture between Warner Bros.
 Recreational Enterprises and Six Flags.
-Although only owning 5% of the park Six Flags still operated it.
-The parks majority shareholder being the community of Madrid with 40%.
-In 2004, Six Flags would sell all their European parks to StarParks except Warner Bros.
-Movie World Madrid which was sold to TimeWarner.
-At the end of the 2004 season the park was renamed Warner Bros.
-Park.
-It was then renamed again in 2006 to Parque Warner Madrid.
+The park was owned in a joint-venture of various shareholders and partnerships with the community of Madrid holding the most at 40%.
+Six Flags operated the park and owned a 5% minority stake.
+Warner Bros.
+Park was not included in the sale of the Six Flags European Parks division to Palamon Capital Partners in 2004 and their operations contract was terminated in November 2004, transferring over to the park's management while Warner Bros. took over Six Flags' stake.
+The park was renamed Parque Warner Madrid in 2006 and Parques Reunidos took over ownership and operations the following year with Warner Bros. retaining their minority stake.
 The park saw expansion in 2014 with the opening of a new water park dubbed Parque Warner Beach.

 Warner Bros.
 World Abu Dhabi

 Warner Bros.
 World Warner's fourth branded theme park outside the United States, opened July 25, 2018.
-Located on Yas Island in Abu Dhabi it features six themed areas, and it set to open its first hotel Warner Bros.
-Hotel in 2021.
+Located on Yas Island in Abu Dhabi it features six themed areas, and it set to open its first hotel The WB Abu Dhabi in 2021.
 It is the second theme park outside the United States that bears the Warner Bros. name that they do not own.
 Rather the characters and WB name is licensed to it through Warner Bros.
 Consumer Products, and Warner Bros.
 Themed Entertainment.

-Former resorts
+Former operations

 Warner Bros.
 Jungle Habitat

 Originally opening in 1972 in New Jersey, Jungle Habitat was Warner Bros. first venture into the theme park industry.
 Although the park was initially successful it failed to attract repeat guests.
 After an expansion proposal was voted against by the city Warner Bros. closed the park in 1976.